ForwardFinancing/forwardfinancing.github.io/_posts/2017-05-26-deploying-create-react-app-to-s3.markdown

 ---
 layout: post
-title:  "Deploying create-react-app via S3"
+title:  "Integrating create-react-app with Elixir + Phoenix via Amazon S3"
 date:   2017-06-01 00:00:00 -0000
-categories: react devops
+categories: react elixir devops
 author: Zach Cotter
 ---

+At Forward Financing, we've started using [create-react-app][create-react-app] as a starter kit for all of our new
+[React][react]
-At Forward Financing, we've started using [create-react-app][create-react-app] as a starter kit for all of our new React projects.
-Create-React-App is awesome because it comes with a one size fits all webpack configuration via the `react-scripts` package.
-All you have to do is `npm run build` and you have a ready to ship `/build` folder with minified production asset files.
+projects. create-react-app is awesome because it comes with a one-size-fits-all webpack configuration via the `react-scripts` package.
+All you have to do is `npm run build` and you have a ready-to-ship `/build` folder with minified production asset files.

-The first project we did this with was a front-end for an application used internally to manage our user's roles and access to pages across our suite of apps.
-The backend server was our standalone single sign on service, written in Elixir+Phoenix, which had some existing server rendered views.
-An API for the new React frontend was built into that backend service.
+For our first project using create-react-app, we built an interface to manage our users' roles and access across our tech ecosystem.
+The backend server was our standalone single sign-on service, written in Elixir+Phoenix.
+An
+API for the new React frontend was built into that backend service.

 We had a few requirements for the deployment process of the React app:

-- The compiled javascript+css assets needed to be hosted somewhere cheaply and efficiently.
+- The compiled JavaScript+CSS assets needed to be hosted somewhere cheaply and efficiently.
-- The react app need to live at a subresource of our existing single sign on application, specifically `login.forwardfinancing.com/panel/user_roles`.
+- The React app need to live at a subresource of our existing single sign-on application, specifically `login.forwardfinancing.com/panel/user_roles`.
-- The react app needed to have a separate deploy process from the backend app
+- The React app needed to have a separate deploy process from the backend app

 ### Hosting the React build folder

-Lots of people seem to be using Express to host their react apps on a shared virtual server provider like Heroku or Digital Ocean.
-This doesn't make a lot of sense to me because you are paying ~$5/month just to serve up a few static files from a dedicated cloud server.
-I also am not a fan of using javascript as a backend web server.
-Instead, we decided to serve our assets from AWS S3+Cloudfront.
+One popular option to quickly deploy React apps is to spin up an Express server on a shared virtual server provider like Heroku or DigitalOcean.
+This doesn't make a lot of sense because you are paying ~$5/month just to serve up a few static files from a dedicated cloud server.
+I also am not a fan of using JavaScript as a backend web server because it is single threaded.
+Instead, we decided to serve our assets from AWS S3+CloudFront.
 This has a few big benefits:

-- Amazon has already optimized those services to do one thing, and one thing only - serve up static files - exactly what we need.
+- Amazon has already optimized those services to do one thing, and one thing only - serve up static files.
 - Instead of paying for a whole server, you are only paying fractions of a cent to serve the files.
 - If someone wants to launch a DDoS attack against the service providing the